Agents are required to have unique names in the Varnish Controller system. The names must be alphanumeric but can also include a dash (-

 ).

-Since the agent is responsible for reading/writing VCL files to disk and loading them into Varnish, Varnish must be able to read the files as well.
+files as well.
 This is not a problem when running on the same server, as long as permissions are set correctly.
-But when running in a container environment, they both need to be able to read the same shared directory.
+But when running

 If Varnish is listening on a different host/port, this must be reflected in the agents configuration variables -varnish-invalidation-host